Igorkowalski94/eslint-plugin-project-structure/documentation/project-structure-folder-structure.md

 ### Step 3

 Create a **`folderStructure.json`** or **`folderStructure.yaml`** in the root of your project.<br>

-> [!CAUTION]
-> Remember to remove comments from the JSON file.
-Otherwise the configuration will be incorrect.

 #### Simple example for the structure below: